 Dr. Carl Bassi is always thinking about how to innovate, create, and implement new things for the students at the College of Optometry.
 Since most of the courses for the fall semester are blended, Bassi decided to make his optics lab 100% virtual as well, but he would need to create some things first to make it work.

 How could one create an optics lab at home?
-Through many searches, Dr. Bassi quickly realized that the cost over $2,000.00 per student was too high to pursue each student.
+Through many searches, Dr. Bassi quickly realized that the cost over $2,000 per student was too high to pursue.
 Going back to square one in the thought and development process, Bassi looked at other options, including less expensive and portable equipment.
-While some options were available, at about $300 per student still could not support all of the labs in the fall semester optics courses.
+While some options were available, at about $300 per student, it still could not support all of the labs in the fall semester optics courses.

 Through his research, he also reached out to colleagues at other optometry schools and even a collaborator friend, Manu Prakash, at Stanford University.
-“Manu has been an inspiration for me because he has developed several inexpensive “laboratory grade” devices.
-Unfortunately, Manu did not offer any direct suggestions other than to “keep him informed,” commented Bassi.
-With all the research and contacts used, Bassi began talking with Michael Howe about the project he had in mind and so Dr. Bassi and Michael started making a lab kit of their own.
+“Manu has been an inspiration for me because he has developed several inexpensive ‘laboratory grade’ devices.
+Unfortunately, Manu did not offer any direct suggestions other than to ‘keep him informed,'” commented Bassi.
+With all the research and contacts used, Bassi began talking with Michael Howe about the project he had in mind.
+So Dr. Bassi and Michael started making a lab kit of their own.

 The new optics rooms were only approved for two students (we often would have four to five students per room).
 “We couldn’t run the labs in the more open areas because it would mean multiple students are using lasers in multiple directions, and the need to move around to make measurements would make social distancing difficult,” Bassi said.